 What I unearthed that day – that the number of children with the peanut allergy had doubled from 1997-2002, that food allergies had become so pervasive in preschool children – was the beginning of a much greater story.

 As I learned about food allergies, I learned more than I could have imagined.

-Today, too many Americans have allergies or asthma.
+Today, seven years later, too many Americans have these conditions, now known as “the 4As”.
+The rates of allergic conditions ni the US are far higher than in other countries, and your likelihood of developing them increases if you move here.
 Autism now affects 1 in 54 boys in our country, while in other countries, its lack of prevalence means that the numbers aren’t even tabulated.
+Asthma deaths have increased 56% in a 20 year period.
 And while the United States only represents 5% of the world’s population, 90% of the world’s ADHD prescriptions are written for our children.
 But it’s not just the children who are struggling under these conditions, 41% of us are expected to get cancer in our lifetimes, while 1 in 2 minority children are expected to be insulin dependent by the time they reach adulthood.
 The Centers for Disease Control now reports that cancer is the leading cause of death by disease in children under the age of 15.

 Our children have earned the title “Generation Rx” and “Generation XL” due to their escalating rates of obesity and these other conditions.
 This is so hard to hear.
 But we have to listen.